Ayehu/custom-activities/ExcelWrite/README.md

 When defining your DLLS from the "Assembly List", create one with the type "Assembly Path" with the DLL name field as "C:\Program Files\Ayehu\eyeShare Executor Server\Syncfusion.XlsIO.Base.dll".
 That path may change depending on your default Ayehu NG installation directory.

-For remote hosts, the UNC path will still need to be used for the "Path" field (i.e. "\\192.168.25.192\e\excel.xls").
+For remote hosts, the full UNC path to the output file will be needed for the "Path" field in the activity configuration (i.e. "\\192.168.25.192\e\excel.xls").